Psoriasis

 13. Joint Examination: For psoriatic arthritis.

-14. Skin Swab: To check for bacterial or viral infections.
+14. Skin Swab: To check for or infections.

 15. Wood’s Lamp Examination: Detects fungal infections.